10 ways to make a tiny kitchen look stylish

 - Banish borders between walls and ceilings that can create a more enclosed feeling

-Their iconic shapes give your kitchen some vintage chic, and they come in a range of pastel colours.
-The kettle can easily make 6 cups of tea for breakfast, while the toaster has high lift and extra wide slots for easy access to your tasty toast.
+Their iconic shapes give your kitchen some vintage chic.
+The kettle can easily make 6 cups of tea for breakfast, while the toaster has high lift and extra wide slots for easy access to your toast.

 4. Stay organised with old-school chalk